fsi-hack4autism/hackathon-2025/README.md

 ### Use case 5: Job skill training using Augmented Reality
 #### Objective: Teach basic job skills to people with autism using Augmented Reality

 One of the biggest challenges for parents and caregivers and parents when those they care for transition from school to "the real world".
-They need to continue to grow and interact with others, like we all do, and the work envrionment is generally the next phase, but the numbers for employment are bleak for those with profound autism.
+They need to continue to grow and interact with others, like we all do, and the work environment is generally the next phase, but the numbers for employment are bleak for those with profound autism.
 This use case will focus on the use of Augmented Reality for teaching job skills.
 The use case will use Unity engine to build Augmented Reality solutions that can be used on platforms like HoloLens to help with basic job skills by presenting visual cues on how to complete task such as stocking shelves or preparing food.
 Additonally, the use case will make use of Gen AI, to manage, evaluate, and provide feedback to the student on how well the skill is being performed.
 It can also be used to generated the slight variants and increasingly complex scenarios to practice and introduce gamification.
-This will also address the issue of scaability - moving away from 1:1 support to a 1:N as an a student becomes an adult.
+This will also address the issue of scalability - moving away from 1:1 support to a 1:N as an a student becomes an adult.
 #### Scenario
-The skills th application will focus on can include one or more of the following:
+The skills the application will focus on can include one or more of the following:
 * **Stacking shelves in a store** – e.g., making sure all the labels are facing outwards, etc.
 * **Setting up a table in a restaurant** – making sure all the cutlery is there an arranged properly
 * **Setting up a catering tray** – e.g., making sure all items are placed properly